andydevs/blog/_posts/2017-02-06-general-2-is-out.markdown

 layout:   post
 date:     2017-2-6
 keywords: general ruby "general 2.0"
+excerpt_separator: <!--more-->
 ---

 UPDATE 9/16/2017: General is gonna go on the backburner for now.
-I'll still keep it up, since I know people are using it, but don't expect updates.
+I'll still keep it up, since I know people are using it, but don't expect updates. <!--more-->

 Well that took forever!